Trend and Forecasting

 This example shows how to use the TRENDFORE function on a scatter plot chart.
 The dashboard editor is pictured below, but similar steps can be followed when editing a metric set.

 First, create a new dashboard and add a Scatter Plot data visualization from the toolbar.

-Add two measures (LineTotal, OrderQty) and one row hierarchy (OrderDate).
-Edit the OrderDate hierarchy and change its Level to Month.
+Add two measures (e.g., LineTotal, OrderQty) and one row hierarchy (e.g., OrderDate).

 With the chart selected on the canvas, go to the toolbar, click Data Tools, and then select Add Formula.